DanielOMartins/DanielOMartins/README.md

 - 👋 Hi, I’m @DanielOMartins
-- 👀 I’m interested in programming languages like java, python and others
+- 👀 I’m interested in programming languages like java and Front-End development
-- 🌱 I’m currently learning java and python
+- 🌱 I’m currently learning java Web
 - 📫 How to reach me danielomartins.16@gmail.com

 <!---